Salinporn/MusicStreamingService/README.md

 # MusicStreamingService

-🎵 Music Streaming Service 🎶
+🎶 About Music Streaming Service<br>
-Welcome to the Music Streaming Service project!
-This is a group project developed during the 3rd year, Semester 1 of the Software Engineering Principles course at KMITL.
-Our aim was to create a robust and user-friendly platform for streaming music.
+Music Streaming Service is a collaborative group project undertaken during the 3rd year, Semester 1, in the Software Engineering Principles course at KMITL.

-🌟 Features
-User Authentication: Sign up, log in, and manage your account securely. 🔒 Music Library: Browse and search for songs, albums, and artists. 🎵 Playlist Creation: Create, edit, and manage your own playlists. 🎼
-Recommendations: Get personalized music recommendations based on your listening history. 🔍 High-Quality Streaming: Enjoy music in high-definition audio quality. 🎧
+📚 Key Features<be>

+For Users:
+- Music Library: Explore a diverse music collection with a user-friendly interface.
+- Playlists: Create and manage custom playlists tailored to your preferences.
+- Search Functionality: Find your favorite tracks, albums, and artists quickly.
+- Play Controls: Enjoy a responsive and intuitive player with controls for play, pause, skip, and volume.
+- User Profiles: Personalize your listening experience and manage your account settings.<be>

+For Administrators:
+- Music Management: Add, update, and remove tracks, albums, and genres with ease.
+- User Management: Manage user accounts and permissions efficiently.

+🚀 Technologies Used
+- HTML: For structuring the web interface.
+- Bootstrap: For responsive and modern web design.
+- PySide6: For creating the desktop application interface.
+- QTCreator: For designing and developing the GUI.
+- Python: For the backend logic and application development.
+- FastAPI: For building the backend API that handles streaming and data management.
+- ZODB: For persistent object storage, managing data efficiently.